SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

         > [!IMPORTANT]
         > Once you leave this page, you will no longer be able to access the secret value.

-   - **Username** and **Password**: The Azure AD user account that DataMiner will use to request data from Azure AD.
+   - **Username** and **Password**: The Entra ID user account that DataMiner will use to request data from Azure.
 Technically this can be any account, but we recommend that you create an account that will be use exclusively for this purpose.
 Note that, depending on the method of querying, specifying this account can be optional from DataMiner 10.1.11/10.2.0 onwards (see note below).

 1. Configure DataMiner with this information: